-Most people receive greetings cards over the winter period – many of them by email.
+Most people receive greetings cards over the winter period – many of them by e-mail.
 Although many of these electronic greetings cards are perfectly inoffensive, others could be genuine risks to the private data and computers of their recipients.
 Remember these safety tips when you get an electronic greetings card and enjoy peace of mind over the festive period.

-These are sent by either by “traditional” email or by another messaging system, such as private messaging on forums, for example, or by websites specialising in the design and sending of electronic greetings cards.
+These are sent by either by ‘traditional’ e-mail or by another messaging system, such as private messaging on forums, for example, or by websites specialising in the design and sending of electronic greetings cards.

 There are several types of electronic cards:

 Use reputable websites to send greetings cards.
-Firstly, this will give you a guarantee that your cards have actually been sent.
-Reputable websites also have strict usage rules with regard to the email addresses you provide.
-Surely you don’t want all the email addresses of your friends and family sold to spammers?
+Firstly, this will give you a guarantee that your cards have been sent.
+Reputable websites also have strict usage rules concerning the e-mail addresses you provide.
+Surely, you do not want all the e-mail addresses of your friends and family members sold to spammers?

-Firstly, if you want to subscribe to a pay service, look out for site security.
+Firstly, if you want to subscribe to a paid service, look out for site security.
 As with all online payments, check that the pages are secure and that the website is reliable.
 Please note that most of the websites offering electronic greetings cards are free of charge (and are funded by advertising).

-In case of any doubt, please read through the page: e-commerce – best practices
+In case of any doubt, please read through the page: e-commerce – best practices.

-As with all emails, there are a few rules that should be respected when you receive virtual greetings cards.
+As with all e-mails, some rules should be respected when you receive virtual greetings cards.
 Even if someone you know sends you a greetings card with the best of intentions, the card could contain something more than good wishes.

-Some con-artists are only too willing to use the Christmas period to ramp up their phishing activities.
+Some con-artists are willing to use the Christmas period to ramp up their phishing activities.
 You may think you have received a greetings card from a reputable website that you are subscribed to.
 Your guard will be down and you risk entering your username and password into a fake website.

-Never trust this type of website with an important password, such as the one you use for your email account, your favourite social network or your online bank account.
+Never trust this type of website with an important password, such as the one you use for your e-mail account, your favourite social network or your online bank account.

-Do not click on any link that looks a bit strange, and do not enter your log-in information if you click on a link included in an email.
+Do not click on any link that looks a bit strange, and do not enter your login information if you click on a link included in an e-mail.
 You should always preferably go to the website by typing the web address into the browser yourself before logging in.

-Don’t forget to update your computer (operating system and applications, especially your web browser and email program), so you can avoid getting trapped by opening malicious greetings cards which exploit vulnerabilities to enable criminals to gain access to your computer without your knowledge.
+Don’t forget to update your computer (operating system and applications, especially your web browser and e-mail program), so you can avoid getting trapped by opening malicious greetings cards which exploit vulnerabilities to enable criminals to gain access to your computer without your knowledge.